Xayvay/DrivingHistory/README.md

 ### TripService class

-Created this class to add a drivers trip.
+Created this class to add a driver's trip.
 This will look for the driver and see if the driverName in the parse trip like matches a driver in our drivers ArrayList

 ### Driver class